w3f/polkadot-wiki/docs/learn/learn-architecture.md

 The relay chain is the central chain of Polkadot.
 All validators of are staked on the relay chain in DOT and validate for the relay chain.
-The relay chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, parachain auctions, and participating in NPoS.
+The relay chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, and participating in NPoS.
 The relay chain has deliberately minimal functionality - for instance, smart contracts are not supported.
 The main responsibility is to coordinate the system as a whole, including parachains.
 Other specific work is delegated to the parachains, which have different implementations and features.

 ## [Parachain](learn-parachains.md) Slots